news-ai/NewsAI/blog/content/using-twitter-to-research-journalists.md

 Most publications have Twitter accounts now.
 A great way to get context on the most interesting posts at a publication, is to look through their Twitter feed.
 They usually don't share all their posts, but their most important posts.
 You can analyze to see what types of content each publication/editors wants before pitching them.

 Most of this advice is dependent on what industry you're in.
 It doesn't apply universally to all types of publications.
 But, they're slowly becoming more applicable as more industries move to strongly using social media.

+Try these out on a sample journalist: [Steve Cuozzo](https://twitter.com/stevecuozzo).

 ### Further reading